mdn/content/files/en-us/web/css/css_animated_properties/index.md

 ## Animation types

-There are mainly four animation types as defined in [Web Animations](https://w3c.github.io/csswg-drafts/web-animations-1/#animating-properties): not animatable, discrete, by computed value, and repeatable list.
+There are mainly four animation types as defined in the [Web Animations](https://w3c.github.io/csswg-drafts/web-animations-1/#animating-properties) specification: not animatable, discrete, by computed value, and repeatable list.

 > **Note:** Some properties have specific interpolation behavior not covered by the four types.
-In this case, refer to their "Interpolation" sections (e.g. {{CSSXref("visibility", "", "#interpolation")}}).
+In this case, refer to the property's "Interpolation" section (e.g. {{CSSXref("visibility", "", "#interpolation")}}).

 ### Not animatable

 The property is not animatable.
 It is not processed when listed in an animation keyframe, and is not affected by transitions.

-> **Note:** An animation effect targeting only properties that are not animatable will still exhibit the usual behavior for an animation effect, e.g. firing the {{DOMXref("Element/animationstart_event", "animationstart")}} event.
+> **Note:** An animation effect targeting only properties that are not animatable will still exhibit the usual behavior for an animation effect (e.g. firing the {{DOMXref("Element/animationstart_event", "animationstart")}} event).

 ### Discrete